Bio and Media Info

 — Publishers Weekly

-Mark studied storytelling with Spalding Gray, mythology with T.E.
-Gaster, playwrighting at Columbia University and Trinity Rep, mime and dance with the Adaptors Movement Theater.
+At Columbia University, Mark studied storytelling with Spalding Gray, mythology with T.E.
+Gaster, and playwrighting at the Hammerstein Center.
+He also studied directing and acting at Trinity Rep, mime and dance with the Adaptors Movement Theater.

 He once had a cat named Toaster.